Introduction: Electronic Embroidery

 Step 1: Materials and Tools

-If you want to get the high quality frog template design, you may download it for free here:
+If you want to get the high quality frog template design, you may download it for free; the PDF is attached to this step.

 Step 3: Prepare the LEDs